Australian Electoral Commission: Electoral roll

 One of the functions of the AEC is the maintenance of the electoral roll, which in some other countries are called electoral registers.
-In Australia voter registration is called "enrolment".
+In Australia the process of getting onto the electoral roll is called "enrolment".
 The AEC maintains Australia's federal electoral roll, which is used for federal elections, by-elections and referendums.
 Australia has maintained a permanent federal electoral roll since 1908 and, by amendment to the Commonwealth Electoral Act, enrolment has been compulsory for federal elections since 1924.
-The requirement to register then applied to "British subjects" over the age of 21.

-Though each state and territory also has its own electoral commission or office, voters need to register only with the AEC, which shares the registration details with the relevant state electoral commission.
-The federal roll also forms the basis of state (except in Victoria and Western Australia, which maintain their own rolls) and local electoral rolls.
+Though each state and territory also has its own electoral commission or office, voters need to register only with the AEC, which shares the registration details with the relevant state electoral bodies.
+The federal roll also forms the basis of state (except in Victoria and Western Australia, which maintain their own roll) and local electoral rolls.

-AEC registration covers federal, state and local voter registration.
-In Australia and in each state and territory, it is a legal offence to fail to vote (or, at the very least, attend a polling station and have one's name crossed off the roll) at any federal or state election, punishable by a nominal fine.
-The amount varies between federal and state elections.
-(The fine for not voting is currently A$75.00 in Victoria.
-This figure is indexed at the beginning of every financial year.)
-Usually people are issued with warnings when it is found that they have not voted, and they are given an opportunity to show cause.
-Acceptable reasons for not voting may include being in the accident department of a hospital, being ill (requires confirmation), being out of the country on election day, religious objections, being incarcerated, etc. "I forgot" is not considered acceptable and will incur a fine.
-Section 245 of the Electoral Act (Cwth) provides that if an elector has been asked the "true reason" for his failure to vote states that he did not do so because it was against his religion, this statement shall be regarded as conclusive, and no further action will be taken.
+AEC registration covers federal, state and local election voter enrolment.
+In Australia and in each state or territory, it is an offence to fail to vote without valid or sufficient reason, at any federal or state election, and may be punishable by a nominal monetary penalty.
+The amount varies between federal and state jurisdictions.
+Usually, people are issued with warnings when it is found they have not voted, and are given an opportunity to show cause.
+Acceptable reasons for not voting may include illness, being overseas on election day, religious belief, being incarcerated, etc. "I forgot" is not considered acceptable.
+Section 245 of the Commonwealth Electoral Act provides that if an elector has been asked the reason for failing to vote and declares a religious belief, this statement shall be regarded as conclusive with no further action being taken.

-Traditionally, voters cannot register within three weeks of an election.
-In 2004 the Howard government passed legislation that prevented registration after 8 pm on the day that the writs were issued (this can be up to 10 days after the election has been announced).
-This legislation was considered controversial by some Australians who contended it disenfranchised first-time voters or those who have forgotten to update their enrolment.
-The law was repealed just before the 2010 federal election, after advocacy group GetUp! obtained a High Court ruling that the changes were unconstitutional.
-16 and 17 year olds can provisionally enrol and are able to vote when they turn 18.
+Traditionally, voters could not register after the Close of Roll for an election.
+In 2004, the Howard government passed legislation that prevented registration after 8 pm on the day the writs were issued.
+This can be up to 10 days after the election has been announced.
+The legislation was considered controversial by some Australians, who contended it disenfranchised first-time voters, or those who forgot to update their enrolment.
+The law was repealed prior to the 2010 federal election, when advocacy group GetUp! obtained a High Court ruling that the changes were unconstitutional.
+16 and 17 year olds can provisionally enrol but are not able to vote until they turn 18.